dart-lang/site-www/src/language/patterns.md

 ### Variable assignment

-A _variable assignment pattern_ on the left side of an assignment destructures the matched object and assigns the values to _existing_ variables, instead of binding new ones.
+A _variable assignment pattern_ falls on the left side of an assignment.
+First, it destructures the matched object.
+Then it assigns the values to _existing_ variables, instead of binding new ones.

-One convenient use case is swapping the values of two variables without needing to declare a third temporary one:
+This is useful when you want to swap the values of two variables without declaring a third temporary one:

 ```dart
 var (a, b) = ('left', 'right');